Chronemics: Work time

 The time of high status individuals is perceived as valuable, and they control their own time.
-On the other hand, a subordinate with less power has their time controlled by a higher status individual and are in less control of their time – making them likely to report their time to a higher authority.
+On the other hand, a subordinate with less status has their time controlled by a higher status individual and are in less control of their time – making them likely to report their time to a higher authority.
 Such practices are more associated with those in non-supervisory roles or in blue collar rather than white collar professions.
-Instead, as power and status in an organization increases, the flexibility of the work schedule also increases.
+Instead, as one's status in an organization increase, the flexibility of the work schedule also increases.
 For instance, while administrative professionals might keep a 9 to 5 work schedule, their superiors may keep less structured hours.
 This does not mean that the superior works less.
-They may work longer, but the structure of their work environment is not strictly dictated by the traditional work day.
+They may work longer, but the structure of their work environment is not strictly dictated by the traditional workday.
 Instead, as Koehler and their associates note "individuals who spend more time, especially spare time, to meetings, to committees, and to developing contacts, are more likely to be influential decision makers".

 A specific example of the way power is expressed through work time is scheduling.
 As Yakura and others have noted in research shared by Ballard and Seibold, "scheduling reflects the extent to which the sequencing and duration of plans activities and events are formalized" (Ballard and Seibold, p.
 6).
-Higher-status individuals have very precise and formal schedules – indicating that their stature requires that they have specific blocks of time for specific meetings, projects and appointments.
-Lower status individuals however, may have less formalized schedules.
-Finally, the schedule and appointment calendar of the higher status individual will take precedence in determining where, when and the importance of a specific event or appointment.